Paramonga Fortress:

 📜 3.
 History: from the Chimú lordship to the Inca empire

 🏛️ 4.
-Architecture and attractions of the complex
+Architecture and site attractions

 🏰 The main pyramid

-🔍 Annex Building
+🔍 Annex building

 ⛰️ Cerro La Horca